-26 General Information
+40. General Information

-26.1 Accounting Periods
+40.1 Accounting Periods

-26.1.1 The annual accounting period of the Company ends each year on 30 September (the accounting reference date).
-The interim accounting period of the Company ends each year on 31 March.
+The annual accounting period of the Company ends each year 30 November (the accounting reference date).
+The interim accounting period of the Company ends each year 31 May.

-26.2 Income Allocations
+40.2 Income Allocations

-- 26.2.1 Allocations of income are made in respect of the income available for allocation in each accounting period. - 26.2.2 Distributions of income in respect of Income Shares for the Company are paid by BACS, telegraphic transfer or CHAPS on or before the annual income allocation date of 31 January and on or before the interim distribution date of 31 May. - 26.2.2 Distributions of income in respect of Income Shares for the Company are paid by BACS, telegraphic transfer or CHAPS on or before the annual income allocation date of 31 January and on or before the interim distribution date of 31 May. - 26.2.3 The Authorised Corporate Director and the Depositary have agreed a de minimis amount of £20 in respect of distribution of income payments made by cheque. - 26.2.4 If a distribution remains unclaimed for a period of six years after it has become due, it will be forfeited and will revert to the Company. - 26.2.5 The amount available for distribution in any accounting period is calculated by taking the aggregate of the income received or receivable for the account of the Company in respect of that period, and deducting the charges and expenses paid or payable out of income in respect of that accounting period.
-The ACD then makes such other adjustments as it considers appropriate (and after consulting the auditors as appropriate) in relation to taxation, income equalisation, income unlikely to be received within 12 months following the relevant income allocation date, income which should not be accounted for on an accrual basis because of lack of information as to how it accrues, transfers between the income and capital account and any other adjustments which the ACD considers appropriate after consulting the auditors.
-The ACD does not normally adjust distributions in order to smooth the amount of interim and final distributions within any particular accounting period.

-26.2.6 Income will be distributed as a dividend payment where the Company is deemed to be an Equity Company or as an interest payment where the Company is deemed to be a Bond Company over the relevant accounting period.
+- 40.2.1 Allocations of income are made in respect of the income available for allocation in each accounting period. - 40.2.2 Distributions of income in respect of Net Income Shares are paid by BACS, in accordance with Section 40.2.3, on or before the annual income allocation date of 31 March. - In addition to the above income allocation date there was an additional adhoc payment distributed on 11 December 2019, for the period of 1 December 2018 21 November 2019. - 40.2.3 The amount available for distribution in any accounting period is calculated by taking the aggregate of the income received or receivable for the account of the Company in respect of that period, and deducting the charges and expenses paid or payable out of income in respect of that accounting period.
+The ACD then makes such other adjustments as it considers appropriate (and after consulting the depositary as appropriate) in relation to taxation, income equalisation, income unlikely to be received within 12 months following the relevant income allocation date, transfers between the income and capital account and any other adjustments which the ACD considers appropriate after consulting the auditors. - 40.2.4 Income will be distributed as a dividend payment where the Company is deemed to be an Equity Company or as an interest payment where the Company is deemed to be a Bond Company over the relevant accounting period.
 The treatment of income anticipated by the ACD is given in Appendix 1, although Shareholders are advised the treatment of income will depend on the composition of assets over the accounting period.
 Income can only be distributed as an interest payment if the Company has held the minimum Qualifying Investments over the accounting period (see Taxation for further details).
-Details of the treatment of income for taxation purposes over an accounting period will be given in a tax voucher sent to all Shareholders when the income is allocated.
+Details of the treatment of income for taxation purposes over an accounting period will be given in a tax voucher sent to all Shareholders when the income is allocated. - 40.2.5 The Authorised Corporate Director and the Depositary have agreed a de minimis amount of £20 in respect of distribution of income payments made by cheque. - 40.2.6 If a distribution remains unclaimed for a period of six years after it has become due, it will be forfeited and will revert to the Company.

-26.3 Annual Reports
+40.3 Annual and Half-yearly Reports

-An Annual report of the Company will be published within four months of each annual accounting period and half-yearly report will be published within two months of each interim accounting period.
+40.3.1 An Annual report of the Company will be published within four months of each annual accounting period and a half-yearly report will be published within two months of each interim accounting period.
 The annual report will be available upon request.